Monterey Regional Airport Announces Grants Totaling $4.2 Million for Design and Construction of New Terminal Building

 According to airport Executive Director Michael La Pier, the airport has selected its architect for the project, HOK Group Inc., a design, architecture, engineering, and urban planning firm, founded in 1955 and based in St. Louis, Missouri, and are in the process of negotiating the scope of work and cost of the project with HOK.

 Design work will begin during first quarter of 2023 and will take about one year to complete.
 During the design phase, the airport will continue to work with the Federal Aviation Administration and DOT regarding funding for the design and construction of the new terminal building, said La Pier.
 The terminal building will be completely financed using grant funding and revenues from the airport.
 No property tax funding or general obligation bonds will be used, he said.

 About Monterey Regional Airport Monterey Regional Airport (MRY) is Monterey County’s only commercial airport and accommodates over 400,000 passengers each year.
-The airport serves ten non-stop markets with one-stop connections around the world.
-We are committed to providing our customers with superior services in a safe, secure, professional environment.
-Be sure to visit www.montereyairport.com or follow us on Facebook, Instagram and Twitter @montereyairport.
+The airport serves nine nonstop markets.
+We are committed to providing our customers with superior services and a convenient, hassle-free experience in a safe, secure, professional environment.
+Be sure to visit montereyairport.com or follow @montereyairport on Facebook, Instagram and Twitter.